 We started with defining our survey objectives to make sure our efforts are targeted, purposeful, and goal oriented.
 Then we built our action plan which clarified the topics and questions our survey needed to address.
 From there, we shifted focus to making sure our surveys are engaging by keeping them relevant and considering the respondents’ experience.
 All these pieces build upon each other and tie together, which underlines the point that survey development is more than just typing questions and sends invite emails.
 It’s a strategic process that, when given the attention it requires, will greatly increase your chances of success.

-To start things off, think back to the most recent feedback survey you submitted as a consumer.
+As a quick warm-up exercise, think back to the most recent feedback survey you submitted as a consumer.
 More than likely it was taken online.
 You received an invitation email or went to a website and clicked a survey link.
 You answered a series of questions, reached the final page, and clicked submit.
 What happened next?
 Maybe a “Thank you for your submission” message or something like that popped up.
 But, then what?
 Did anything end up happening with your feedback?
 Is it actively being used, or is it buried in a data file somewhere along with thousands of other responses?
 For me, I have no idea.
 I clicked submit and that was the end.

 I guess this is what some brands consider to be closed-loop feedback.
 But as a consumer, it felt more slammed shut than closed.
 Seems anticlimactic if you think about it.
 They put in the effort to develop the survey.
 I put in the effort to provide my feedback.
 Then, it just sort of fizzles out with an automated “thank you” message.
 Seems like a missed opportunity to keep consumers engaged and really bring them into the brand development process, doesn’t it?
 Well, it feels that way because it is.